 A one-size-fits-all approach to call summaries can be counterproductive.
 Different members of your organization will have unique needs when it comes to reviewing sales calls.
 Here's how to design summaries that cater to various end users:

 - Sales Reps: For sales reps, summaries should focus on action items, next steps, and any objections raised by the prospect.
-This information will be crucial for guiding their follow-up actions and ensuring they stay on track with their sales goals.
+This information will be crucial for guiding their follow-up actions during the early stages and ensuring they stay on track with their sales goals.
 Additionally, including conversation starters and small talk will help reps build rapport in future interactions.

 - Product Team: For the product team, summaries should highlight any product-related pain points or feature requests from the prospect.
 This information can be valuable in informing product development and prioritization.